Prithvi Vallabh (TV series): Plot

 Once reaching the Gajhni camp, they infiltrate the camp, but Mrinal is captured; day is saved as she pretends to local liquor supplier.
 Gajhni wants her for himself and takes her to his tent.
 To save Mrinal, Prithvi kidnaps one of Gajhni's son and reaches to palace through secret tunnel.
-The news breakout and search begins to find Ismael.
+The news break-out and search begins to find Ismael.
 Eventually with different twist and turns Mrinal is rescued and brought back to palace.
 There, Prithvi shows her the Golden Sparrow and puts it back into ground with all of his powers.
 Once done, he is left weak, and brought back to their camp, as army has reached.

 Once in camp, Kings bribed by Vikram try to kill Prithvi in sleep but are slaughtered by Mrinal.
 Eventually, Gajhni is killed, and Mahmood goes back his land, never to return.

 Bhoj reaches to Kabul just as Prithvi is about to leave for Malva, and is told what happened after he left for Kabool.

 Once reaching, he meets Kallari and Kallari dies into his arms.
 In Manyakhet, Mrinal confronts Tailap about invasion on Malva but has to keep quiet in front of Vikramjeet's logics as she and Prithvi are not yet out into open.

 Prithvi comes to Manyakhet, to complete wishes of his both late father's, King Singhdant and Guru Kallari to finish enmity between two kingdoms, forever.
 Vikramjeet provokes him but Prithvi shows his real face to royal family and puts forth marriage proposal for Mrinal to end the war.
 Satyashray wants to continue the war, Tailap is as usual indecisive but Queen Jakkala opposes this war mindset.
 Agreeing with Jakkala, Mrinal asks Prithvi if he would marry her.
 Prithvi replies by filling her hair parting (maang) with vermillon (sindoor).